Imrul2322/Data-Cleaning-Explroration-and-Visualization/README.md

 ## Key Findings

-USA was one of the biggest victim of COVID-19 in terms of COVID-19 cases, death counts and was one of the top contries to respond against it with rapid vaccination.
-New cases were decreased significantly after November 2021 in USA.
+USA was one of the biggest victim of COVID-19 in terms of COVID-19 cases, death counts.
+From visualization first and second wave of COVID-19 in US can be observed clearly.
 Total death count was highest in Europe among continents.
 Vaccinations started in USA on December 2020 and by May 2022, 66.65% people were fully vaccinated.
+Most of the countries in Africa, were in shortage of vaccine, vaccination rate is very low.
+Though China was the source of COVID-19, impact was very low in China, where USA was the biggest victim.

 ## Table of Contents